katarinadvornak/TAK-Strategic-Game-AI/README.md

 #### Selecting a Piece

-- Use the **hotbar** on the left side of the screen to select a piece type (flat stone, standing stone, or capstone).
+- Use the **hotbar** in the middle of the screen to select a piece type (flat stone, standing stone, or capstone).
 - The available pieces are shown along with the remaining count.

 #### Placing a Piece